ntrpi/HowToGetAwayWithMerner/README.md

 ## Part 2 Notes

 ### Initialize the Back End

-I installed mongoose, but I didn't use it to create the database, only to access it afterwards.
-I created a db on Atlas, and used Mongo Client to insert stuff into it instead.
-Not sure now why I did this, except maybe I didn't want to deal with the whole mongoose schema thing right now.

 <strong>If you are part of my 5303 group stop when you get to the Installing MondoDB section.
 This is where I deviated to use Atlas instead of a local instance of MongoDb.
 Check backend/server.js to see how it differs from the tutorial.
 </strong>